chloeekk/chloeekk.github.io/content/posts/saas-landing-page/index.md

     - Independent design: customized for specific marketing activities (such as advertising, brand activities, promotions, etc.), consistent with the official website design style, but with more streamlined and focused content
     - No navigation bar interference: usually choose to hide the global navigation bar at the top, only retain the brand logo and important buttons, avoid users jumping to other pages, and expect to guide users to complete the target conversion actions (such as registration, purchase, etc.)
 - Advantages:
     - High conversion rate: present as much information as possible in a smaller layout, the content accurately matches user needs, reduces interference, and helps to improve conversion rate.
+For form-based conversions, see [webform layout patterns](https://chloevolution.com/posts/best-landing-page-layouts-with-webform/).
     - Support fast iteration: because it is a customized page, it has high flexibility in adjusting content and design, and will not affect other businesses.
     - Easy data analysis: the overall CTA logic of the page is basically consistent, the number of user paths is small, and only a small number of channels use this page, which is convenient for subsequent analysis of data effects.
 - Disadvantages: